-- Questionnaires on reproductive and general health at the time of employment and periodically during employment; - Laboratory tests including complete blood counts, urinalysis and any other relevant tests such as liver function and renal function done at employment and periodically during employment; - Physical examination of healthcare staff at time of employment and periodically where indicated by either the questionnaire or laboratory tests; - Workers who have significant exposure to spills and splashes should also be on the monitoring programme; - Workers with significant change in health status detected should also be on a follow-up programme; - Results of questionnaires and tests should be monitored for trends that may be a sign of health effects due to exposure.
-If there are significant health changes, the employer should: - Evaluate current preventive measures; engineering control measures (biological safety cabinets, containment, ventilation, closed system transfer devices and IV infusion systems); - Compare performance with recommended standards; - Perform environmental sampling where possible; - Work practices; - PPE requirements and employees' compliance and use;
+- Medical questionnaire on reproductive health and general health at the time of employment and periodically during employment (can include detailed occupational history, past exposure to hazardous drugs and past medical history); - Laboratory tests including full blood counts, urinalysis and any other relevant tests such as liver function and renal function where necessary; - Reporting of health effects by employees; - Incident reporting in the event there is exposure to large quantity of hazardous drugs from spills or splashes; - Workers with significant change in health status or abnormal laboratory results detected should also be on a follow-up programme to assess for fitness to continue working or return to work; - Reproductive hazards policy to address worker exposure and reproductive effects in both male and female employees; - Results of questionnaires and tests should be monitored for trends that may be a sign of health effects due to exposure.
+If there are significant health changes, the employer should evaluate current control measures and perform sampling where possible; and - Exposure and medical records of employees who may be exposed to hazardous drugs should be properly kept and maintained.